zvuc/HTML-ng2.sublime-package/README.md

-## Fix ng2 attributes not being highlighted like other HTML attributes correctly
+# Fix ng2 attributes not being highlighted like other HTML attributes correctly

+## Quick Apply
+Download either [HTML-ng2.sublime-package](/HTML-ng2.sublime-package) or [HTML.sublime-package](HTML.sublime-package) depending on if you want to keep it separate from stock HTML syntax or not.
+(Applying as HTML.sublime-package will override default HTML package.)
+Copy the downloaded package to `Library/Application Support/Sublime Text 3/Installed Packages`.
+(Tip: You can open this directory quickly by bringing up Command Palette (Cmd+Shift+P) and typing 'Preferences: Browse Packages').

+Sublime Text 3 will probably show an error message about HTML syntax not being able to load, then you'll be fine.
+If not, try quitting the app and relaunching it.

+## Manual Edit

 ADD: You can also install [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer) from Package Control to open up and modify the package contents directly without having to manually rename, unpackage and copy.